dsaa86/github-best-practices/README.md

 # Github Best Practices

+## TL;DR

+There is no tl;dr...make sure that you read the file, please.

 ## Purpose

 As a team of developers, it is crucial that we are able to track the progression of a software solution from conception to delivery.
-Git as a technology, which is 8seperate to Github, allows us to perform version control on a repository.
+Git as a technology, which is seperate to Github, allows us to perform version control on a repository.
 Github is merely a service that allows us to move a repository to the Cloud to allow for easier distributed development.

 This document will guide you through the processes for best-practice version control of software development for small teams.
 Please note that there are multiple ways of implementing a version control policy, however, this method is a proven way of enabling small teams to track software versions without adding too much overhead to any individual person.